Yaronot/StopLossBot-Polymarket/README.md

 ## Legal Disclaimer

 **US RESIDENTS ARE PROHIBITED FROM TRADING ON POLYMARKET.** This tool is intended for educational purposes and international users only.
 Use at your own risk and ensure compliance with your local regulations.
+This software is provided for educational purposes only.
+Users are responsible for their own trading decisions and compliance with applicable laws and regulations.
+The developer assume no responsibility for trading losses, technical failures, or legal issues arising from use of this software.

 ## Features